KarlisKV/Coverage_algorithms/report.md

 4. Are exceptions taken into account in the given measurements?

    No, neither the manual count or the automated tool takes exceptions into account.
+    It's also worth noting that some of the functions like remove and _insert_repair don't have any exceptions
 5. Is the documentation clear w.r.t. all the possible outcomes?

    Yes, the documentation is clear and describes all possible outcomes.

 ## Refactoring